mikeyobrien/mycoder/README.md

 ## Overview

-MyCoder is a powerful command-line based AI agent system that can perform arbitrary tasks with a particular focus on coding tasks.
+MyCoder is a simple to install, powerful command-line based AI agent system that can perform arbitrary tasks with a particular focus on coding tasks.
 It uses a modular tool-based architecture that allows it to interact with files, execute commands, make network requests, and spawn sub-agents for parallel task execution.

+## WARNING and LIABILITY WAIVER

+This tool can do anything on your command line that you ask it to.
+It can delete files, install software, and even send data to remote servers.
+It is a powerful tool that should be used with caution.
+By using this tool, you agree that the authors and contributors are not responsible for any damage that may occur as a result of using this tool.

-## ⚠️ Important: API Key Required
+## API Key Required

 Before using MyCoder, you must have an ANTHROPIC_API_KEY specified either:

-- As an environment variable, or
+- As an environment variable, "export ANTHROPIC_API_KEY=[your-api-key]" or
 - In a .env file in the folder you run `mycoder` from

 Get an API key from https://www.anthropic.com/api